Smith Island (British Columbia)

 Smith Island is an island just north of the mouth of the Skeena River in the North Coast region of British Columbia, Canada.

+Geography

+Mount McGrath, facing Chatham Sound is a notable feature of the east side of the island.

+Tsum Tsadai Inlet is a narrow inlet on the north side of the island, with its opening to the west.

+The inlet provides a well protected anchorage for small craft, but should be approached with caution at slack tide, as a group of drying reefs surround the approach, and tidal currents upwards of 5 kn are known at the entrance.

 To the south of the island is Marcus Passage.
 To the north is Inverness Passage, separating Smith Island from the Tsimpsean Peninsula.
 Eleanor Passage, connects Osborn Point, the most eastern point on the island, with the mouth of the Skeena River.
 De Horsey Passage separates De Horsey Island from Smith Island on the latter's east side.
 Croasdaile Island is to the south of the southern tip of Smith Island.

-Geography

-Mount McGrath, facing Chatham Sound is a notable feature of the east side of the island.

-Tsum Tsadai Inlet is a narrow inlet on the north side of the island, with its opening to the west.

-The inlet provides a well protected anchorage for small craft, but should be approached with caution at slack tide, as a group of drying reefs surround the approach, and tidal currents upwards of 5 kn are known at the entrance.